bormaxi8080/starred/README.md

 ## C++

+- [justcallmekoko/ESP32Marauder](https://github.com/justcallmekoko/ESP32Marauder) - A suite of WiFi/Bluetooth offensive and defensive tools for the ESP32
 - [shubhamoy/dir2txt](https://github.com/shubhamoy/dir2txt) - A blazing-fast CLI tool to export a directory's structure and contents into a neatly formatted `.txt` or `.json` file.
 - [Zackriya-Solutions/meeting-minutes](https://github.com/Zackriya-Solutions/meeting-minutes) - A free and open source, self hosted Ai based live meeting note taker and minutes summary generator that can completely run in your Local device (Mac OS and windows OS Support added.
 Working on adding
 - [daijro/camoufox](https://github.com/daijro/camoufox) - 🦊 Anti-detect browser